leondz/iu-misinfo/README.md

 ## Assessment

-Three assignments, worth 30%, 30%, 40% of the final grade.
+Three assignments, worth 30%, 30%, and 40% of the final grade.
 The final assignment should be written as a research paper, and may be submitted to an academic venue.

 # Week 1